wasny0ps/Ethernaut-Challenges/Challenges/Delegation/README.md

 In the fallback function there is calling some data from Delegate contract with ```delegatecall``` method.
 Shortly, **delegate** is a low level function similar to **call**.
 When contract **Delegation** executes delegatecall to contract **Delegate**, **Delegate**'s code is executedwith contract **Delegation**s storage, **_msg.data_**.

 For this part form of hacking, I want to explain what I am doing.
 In first, I must call fallback() from Delegation contract to trigger vulnerability and it will call pwn() function from Delegate contract.
-In other saying, after created variable named pwn and encode it with keccak256, I am calling pwn() function with **msg.data** when I use ```sendTransaction``` method.
-The truth of the matter is that the delegatecall function returns a **storage value** from the called address, so when we call the pwn function, the contract will update us as the new owner, which will solve the challenge.
+In other saying, after created variable named pwn and encode it with **keccak256**, I am calling pwn() function with **msg.data** when I use ```sendTransaction``` method.
+The truth of the matter is that the delegatecall function returns a **storage value** from the called address, so when we call the pwn function, the contract will update us as the **new owner**, which will solve the challenge.

 <img src="https://github.com/wasny0ps/Ethernaut-Challenges/blob/main/Challenges/Delegation/img/console.png">